proway2/kvserver/README.md

 - getting value by its key
 - deleting value by its key

-Server cleans up the storage periodically from elements with expired TTL.
+Key-value element is cleaned up when expired.

 # Features

 - all operations have time complexity of ```O(1)```, i.e. always run for constant time.
 - hits TTL as much accurate as it's possible.
 - lower CPU cycles consumption during approximation and idle.
-- делитель оставшегося времени всегда 2.
+- TTL approximation's divider is always 2.

 # Installation
-В папке проекта запустить ```go install```
+Clone and run ```go install``` in project folder.

 # Usage
-Параметры командной строки:
+Command line arguments:
 ```bash
 $ kvserver -h
 Usage of kvserver: